 Old Fashioned Texas Sheet Cake

-If there ever has been a “workhorse” dessert recipe at m house, it has to be this Old Fashioned Texas Sheet Cake.
+If there ever has been a “workhorse” dessert recipe at my house, it has to be this Old Fashioned Texas Sheet Cake.
 What can I say?
 Texas Sheetcake just has everything going for it.

 Old Fashioned Texas Sheet Cake

-I mean chocolate on chocolate?
+I mean, chocolate on chocolate?
 Yes, please!
-Plus Old Fashioned Texas Sheet Cake is easy, fast and serves a crowd!
+Plus, Old Fashioned Texas Sheet Cake is easy, fast, and serves a crowd.
 What more could you want for any get-together?

 About Old Fashioned Texas Sheet Cake: